Total War: Three Kingdoms: Plot

-The game begins in 190 AD, in which the once glorious Han dynasty is on the verge of collapse.
+Taking place in 190 AD, the once glorious Han dynasty is on the verge of collapse.
 The new emperor, Emperor Xian, enthroned at the age of eight, was manipulated by the warlord Dong Zhuo, whose oppressive rule leads to chaos.
 New warlords rise and form alliances to start the campaign against Dong Zhuo.
-With each warlord having personal ambitions and allegiances constantly shifting, the champions that emerge from the ever lasting wars will shape the future of China.
+With each warlord having personal ambitions and allegiances constantly shifting, the champions that emerge from the everlasting wars will shape the future of China.

 Development and release

 The game was developed by Creative Assembly.
 Creative Assembly had refined many elements of the game, bringing changes to both the artificial intelligence and the user interface.
 The team introduced the system of "guanxi" in order to make the characters and generals more important in the game, as Records and Romances, two of the team's most prominent source materials, have a huge focus on characters.
-The sinologist Rafe de Crespigny, an expert on the period, acted as a consultant for the game.
+The sinologist Rafe de Crespigny, an expert on the era, acted as a consultant for the game.

-When the game was still in preproduction in November 2016, Creative Assembly announced that the next historical Total War title would explore a new era instead of being a sequel to any previous game.
+When the game was still in preproduction in November 2016, Creative Assembly announced that the next historical Total War title would explore a new era instead of being a sequel to any prior game.
 Three Kingdoms was revealed by publisher Sega on January 11, 2018 with a cinematic trailer.
-Originally set to be released in the second half of 2018, the game was delayed to early 2019 so that the team had additional development time to complete the game's production.
-Later on, a new release date of March 7, 2019 was announced, which was then delayed to May 23, 2019.
+Originally set to be released in the second half of 2018, the game was delayed to early 2019 so that the team had additional development time to complete the production.
+A new release date of March 7, 2019 was later announced, which was then delayed to May 23, 2019.